OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Presentation.DefaultLanguageID.md

 ## Remarks

+Setting the **DefaultLanguageID** property does not affect pre-existing objects within that presentation and does set the language for newly created objects.

-When you set the  **DefaultLanguageID** property for a presentation, you set it for all subsequent new presentations as well.
+When you set the **DefaultLanguageID** property for a single presentation, you set it for all new and all subsequently opened presentations as well.

 The value of the **DefaultLanguageID** property can be one of these **MsoLanguageID** constants.

 ||